RadialDevGroup/esp32-ota-https-example/README.md

 # Simple OTA Demo

-This example demonstrates a working OTA (over the air) firmware update workflow.
+This example demonstrates a working OTA (over the air) firmware update workflow via HTTPS.
+It is based on the examples in the esp-idf that first demonstrate an OTA update via HTTP, and second demonstrate connecting via HTTPS using the MBEDTLS/LWIP libraries.

-This example is a *simplified demonstration*, for production firmware updates you should use a secure protocol such as HTTPS.

 ---